DKorchuganov/classicaplus-hugo/README.md

 #### Work data file

-1. Go to `data/works/firstname.lastname` folder (where `firstname.lastname` belongs to the respective composer) and create a file with `opus.id.yaml` filename format, where `opus.id` is a composition identificator, so called "opus number" (see below).
+1. Go to `data/works/firstname.lastname` folder (where `firstname.lastname` belongs to the respective composer) and create a file with `opus.id.yaml` filename format, where `opus.id` is a composition identificator, so called "opus number".
-2. Add `opus` field with the work's opus number, which in most cases should match data file name without `.yaml` extension.
 Each composer has his own opus numbering, you can refer to a corresponding [Wikipedia article](https://en.wikipedia.org/wiki/Alberto_Ginastera) or to a list of works published by [International Music Score Library Project](https://imslp.org).
 The following points shoud be taken into account:
    - some composers like [Johann Sebastian Bach](https://imslp.org/wiki/List_of_works_by_Johann_Sebastian_Bach) have several opus numbering systems.
 In this case just use anyone you like and use consistently.
-Prepend an opus number by the corresponding code of the opus numbering system, separated by dot, for example: `bwv.846`
+Prepend an opus number by the corresponding code of the opus numbering system *in lower case*, separated by dot, for example: `bwv.846.yaml`
-   - if the opus numbers have only digits and the numbering system does not have any special name, just prepend the opus number with "op" letters, for example `Op.22`
+   - if the opus numbers have only digits and the numbering system does not have any special name, just prepend the digital opus number with "op" letters, for example `op.22.yaml`
-   - if a composer doesn't have any opus numbering system, then...
+   - if a composer doesn't have any opus numbering system, then some meaningful id should be created.
+For example, it could look like `op.1920.lbe.yaml`, where `op` is just a common prefix, `1920` is the work creation year, and `lbe` is an abbreviated work name
+2. Add `opus` field with the work's opus number, which in most cases should match data file name without `.yaml` extension.
+It will be used on events pages in concert programs, so it might have upper case letters and spaces.
+This field is optional, so if a work doesn't have a real opus id like in the case of `op.1920.lbe.yaml` from the above example, the `opus` field can be skipped.
+3. Add `title` section for the work's title in different languages, titles are given in fields with respective languge codes like `ru` and `en`
+4. Add `date` section.
+It's supposed to have different dates assiciated with the work, but the only creation date is supported at the moment, see the below example for the details.
+The `date` section is optional, but once it present, the `year` field is mandatory in the `created` sub-section.

 **Work data file example:**
 `data/works/alberto.ginastera/op.22.yaml`